hcarnes/hcarnes.github.io/_posts/2017-11-30-refactoring_ruby_regex.markdown

 `\(?\d{3}\)?\d{3}\d{4}`

 What about the numbers with either a space or a dash between groups of digits?
-In regex, a space can be represented by “\s”.
-If we want to check for a space or a dash or nothing we can use the following syntax: “(\s|-)?”.
+In RegEx, a space can be represented by “`\s`”.
+If we want to check for a space or a dash or nothing we can use the following syntax: “`(\s|-)?`”.
 Let’s place this syntax between the digit groups.
 If you test the code below against our valid numbers in Rubular, all valid numbers will match.

 `\(?\d{3}\)?(\s|-)?\d{3}(\s|-)?\d{4}`